Answers To All Your Questions

 The pups will have the required certificate which is the OCVI, Official Certificate of Veterinary Inspection, from the State of Florida.
 Which is given by my licensed Veterinarian, after he fully examines the pup, gives age appropriate vaccines, the pup also is checked for parasites and has to be negative to receive the certificate.

 I also give a two-year genetic guarantee.
-Both of the pups parents have been also tested for genetic factors, which includes tests such as Degenerative Myelopathy, Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration, Von Willebrand Disease 1, and more, please view each dogs' own testing on the "Home" page.
-If you go to Paw Print Genetics you can see the testing and results ( all negative) on my dogs' page.
-They have the descriptions of the diseases and to what extend the guarentee is covered.
+The pup's mom has been tested for genetic factors.
+If the pup's dad is my Rusty, he has also been tested.
+If I used an outside stud, I will provide as much info as I can about him.
+This testing completed by my dogs: includes tests: Degenerative Myelopathy, Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration, Von Willebrand Disease 1, and more, please view each dogs' own testing on the "Home" page.
+If you go to Paw Print Genetics you can see the testing and results on my dogs' page.
+They have the descriptions of the diseases and to what extend the guarantee is covered.

 WHAT TYPE OF GOLDENDOODLE ARE THEY?